Professor, Canada Research Chair Tier II

 - Professor of Chemistry

 The Laboratory of Chemical Glycobiology

-The laboratory of chemical glycobiology headed by Dr. Vocadlo is engaged in the study of; (i) carbohydrate processing enzymes that act on glycoconjugates, (ii) the development of chemical tools to both perturb the action of these enzymes as well as to monitor glycoconjugates, and (iii) theuse of these chemical tools to gain new understanding as to how these enzymes and glycoconjugates mediate cellular and organismal physiology.
+The laboratory of chemical glycobiology headed by Dr. Vocadlo is engaged in the study of; (i) carbohydrate processing enzymes that act on glycoconjugates, (ii) the development of chemical tools to both perturb the action of these enzymes as well as to monitor glycoconjugates, and (iii) the use of these chemical tools to gain new understanding as to how these enzymes and glycoconjugates regulate cellular and organismal physiology.
 To realize these aims we study the structures of glycoconjugates using various analytical approaches.
-We also synthesize substrates to investigate the specificities of carbohydrate processing enzymes and use the methods of physical organic chemistry and biochemistry to understand how such enzymes work to process glycoconjugates.
-Insights gained through such studies are used to design chemical probes of these enzymes, with a focus on enzyme inhibitors.
-These probes are validated in vitro, in cells, and in vivo as appropriate.
-A key objective is to create probes of carbohydrate processing enzymes that can be used to evaluate the roles of interesting glycoconjugates in health and disease.
-Members of the laboratory come from different backgrounds including, for example, biochemistry, cell biology, and chemistry.
+We also chemically synthesize substrates to investigate the specificities of glycan processing enzymes and use the methods of physical organic chemistry and biochemistry to understand how such enzymes work.
+Insights gained through such studies are used to synthesize chemical probes of these enzymes, with a focus on enzyme inhibitors.
+These probes are validated in vitro, in cells, and in vivo.
+A key objective of the laboratory is to create probes of glycan processing enzymes that can be used to evaluate the roles of interesting glycoconjugates in diseases such as cancer and Alzheimer disease.
+Members of the laboratory work as a team to address new problems in the area of glycobiology and come from different backgrounds including, for example, chemistry, biochemistry, and cell biology.

 Gloster, T. M. and Vocadlo, D.J.
 Glycan processing enzyme inhibitors; enabling tools for glycobiology.
 Nature Chemical Biology.
 2012, 8, 683-94.